plksim/node-plksim/README.md

 # node-plksim
-Bindings to plksim for Node.js
+Binding to plksim for Node.js